steven-michaud/HookCase/examples-kernel-logging.md

 ## The Bug

+This example currently doesn't work on macOS Catalina (10.15).
+The reason is that Catalina's system files live on a special partition that is mounted read-only, and I don't yet know of a reasonable workaround.

 Apple implemented a new logging subsystem on macOS Sierra (10.12) and up.
 It's controlled by the `/usr/libexec/diagnosticd daemon`, which gets launched on demand at the behest of log message clients like the